Mobile Intensive Care Technician

 How do I apply to the MICT program?

-Application deadlines for Oʻahu are October 1st for the MICT programs.
-A University of Hawaiʻi System Application Form and an EMS Supplementary Application Form must be submitted.
-These forms are available through the Department of Emergency Medical Services or the Office of Admissions at Kapiʻolani Community College, or can be obtained by filling out the request form located on the bottom of the last page.
-Please send request forms to: Department of Emergency Medical Services, Kapiʻolani Community College, 4303 Diamond Head Road Kauila 121, Honolulu, HI 96816-4421.
+Application deadlines for Oʻahu are June 1st for the MICT programs.
+A University of Hawaiʻi System Application Form and an MICT Application must be submitted electronically.
+These forms are available through the website: Mobile Intensive Care Technician | Kapi’olani Community College at the bottom of the page.

 Health Careers Counseling Center